 Here are four trending indicators you can use to isolate the trend when trading.
 They include ATR Stops, MA Envelopes, Turtle Channels and TTM Trend.
-Moving averages are a popular trending indicator, but I don’t find them useful and don’t use them.
-I prefer the indicators discussed below.
-In my opinion they are better, and you’ll occasionally see these indicators on the charts I publish…although I typically trade off price action alone (no indicators).
-“Better” is subjective in this case.
-As with everything in trading, it’s how we use a tool, and not necessarily the tool itself.
+Moving averages are a popular trending indicator, but these are some alternatives.
+As with everything in trading, it’s how we use a tool and not necessarily the tool itself.
+So check out these indicators, play around with them and see if they help your trading.

 Ultimately each trader must decide which tools they will use, formulate a trading plan and then stick to that plan.
-If you are still deciding which tools you want to use though, these indicators may help you spot the trend a bit better.
-These trending indicators highlight the trend or current momentum, but are not necessarily used to generate trade signals.
+If you are still deciding which tools you want to use, these indicators may help you spot the trend a bit better.
+These trending indicators highlight the trend or current momentum, but are not necessarily used to generate trade signals (although one or two of them could be used in that capacity).

 The ATR Stop is an indicator that places a line below the price when the price is rising (uptrend), and places a line above the price when the price is falling (downtrend).
 These are typically colored blue and red respectively.
 Only one color/line appears at a time, indicating the most recent trend direction.